pedrofaria09/DISS_INEGI/README.md

 A step by step on how to get a development env running

-Change flag DOCKER to True in settings.py (Line 31) to:
+Change flag DOCKER from False to True in settings.py (Line 31):
 ```
 DOCKER = True
 ```